St. John Chapel at Kastri or Mamma Mia Wedding Chapel

 The opened its doors in 1992 and exhibits needlework and many other traditional items, most of which were generously donated by elderly men and women of the island.

 In this Skopelos town museum, you will see how homes were decorated in old times, as well as a huge collection of traditional costumes and embroideries.
 Moreover, you will see individual items made by the island’s craftsmen and an exceptional collection of ceramics, knives, handcrafted models, paintings and other sophisticated artifacts.

 The house of the Greek author Pavlos Nirvanas is an important modern monument in Skopelos.
 It is located in the center of the traditional settlement of Skopelos Town (Chora), next to the Church of the Three Hierarchs and bears many elements of the local Skopelian architectural tradition.
 The house has been a Museum of History of Skopelos since 2018.

 The Vakratsas mansion is located in the center of Skopelos Town.
-Housed in a doctor’s 18th-century mansion, it is currently a museum and displays medical instruments, books, clothes and furniture of the era and is well worth seeing for the window it offers on to middle-class Greek life in the 19th century.
+Housed in a doctor’s 18th-century mansion, it is currently a museum.
+It displays medical instruments, books, clothes and furniture of the era.
+It is well worth seeing for the window it offers on to middle-class Greek life in the 19th century.

 The mansion, which has been donated to the Municipality of Skopelos, remains unchanged over time, taking the visitor back to the 19th-century atmosphere of the island.

 Also, many cultural events take place in its impressive courtyard with the characteristic palm tree.